Compute

 • Custom resources in a cluster can be operated through the federation entry only after the CRD is registered with the federation.

-• The UPDATE and PATCH operations of Ingress objects can be only performed on resources in the federation control plane, not in member clusters.
+• The UPDATE and PATCH operations of ingress objects can be only performed on resources on the federation control plane, not in member clusters.

 FAQ

 • If the following error message is displayed when you access federated resources, you do not have permissions to operate the resources.
-In this case, apply for permissions by referring to Cluster Federation RBAC Authorization.
+In this case, apply for permissions by referring to RBAC Authorization for Cluster Federations.

 • If "Precondition Required" is displayed when you access the federation and cluster resources, the cluster may be disconnected due to network problems or member cluster faults.
 Perform the following steps to locate the fault.

 1. Check whether the member cluster is running normally and whether it can be connected to UCS.
-For details, see Why Cannot I Connect an Attached Cluster to UCS?
+For details, see What Can I Do If an Attached Cluster Fails to Be Connected?

 2. Check whether the proxy-agent deployed in the member cluster is running normally.
-For details, see Why Does proxy-agent Fail to Run?
+For details, see What Can I Do If proxy-agent Fails to Be Deployed?

 • If "no such host" is displayed, perform the following steps to locate the fault.